‘Bold And The Beautiful’ Spoilers: Jealous Maya Exiles Nicole And Zende – Final Air Date For Rome Flynn

 Zende thrilled, Nicole suspicious

 Although Bold and the Beautiful spoilers promise Nicole is committed to sticking to an “aunt only” role in Lizzy’s life, it’s still important for her to see her daughter grow up happy.
 Nicole plans to be very involved in Lizzy’s life, but Maya’s scheme would ensure that Nicole is far away.
-When Zende gets the big news about his Parisian promotion, Nicole is happy for him but then begins to question it.
+When Zende gets the big news about his Parisian promotion, Nicole is happy for him, but then begins to question it.
 Since the family was hesitant before, why are they suddenly giving him this big advancement?

 B&B spoilers say once Nicole thinks it through, she wonders about the offer since it came from Rick.
-If it were a no strings offer, it would have come through co-CEOs Ridge and Steffy Forrester (Jacqueline MacInnes Wood), right?
+If it were a no-strings offer, it would have come through co-CEOs Ridge and Steffy Forrester (Jacqueline MacInnes Wood), right?
 It’s true that Rick has control over the international division, but the timing is suspect and has Nicole wondering what to do.
 The other issue is that Nicole doesn’t want to hurt Zende’s feelings – or his confidence – by implying he doesn’t deserve the promotion.

 Are Maya & Rick at risk of losing Lizzy?
 Find out tomorrow on #BoldandBeautiful pic.twitter.com/MF8Amx0f5I